kronosapiens/xp/README.md

 ## Features

-* Front-end JavaScript to filter views based on various criteria.
+* Front-end JavaScript to filter views based on various criteria - see app/assets/javascripts.
-* Use of "role" column in users and tags tables to enable efficient authorization and sorting.
+* Use of "role" column in users and tags tables to enable efficient authorization and sorting - see app/models.

 ## Usage